CSCE313-FA23-Kebo/quiz-4-2-a/README.md

 # Quiz 4.2.a: Packet sniffing using Scapy

 Scapy is a Python-based interactive packet manipulation program and library.
-It can forge or decode packets of a wide number of protocols, send them on the wire, capture them, store or read them using pcap files, match requests and replies, and much more.
+It can forge or decode packets of a wide number of protocols, send them on the wire, capture them, store or read them using PCAP files, match requests and replies, and much more.
 It is designed to allow fast packet prototyping by using default values that work.

-When we sniff packets, we are only interested specific packets.
+When we sniff packets, we are only interested in specific packets.
 We can do that by setting filters in sniffing.
-Write a Python program that send packets or listen to traffic according to some filters.
+Write a Python program that sends packets or listens to traffic according to some filters.

 ## Options to implement